Drug And Alcohol Addiction

 The National Institute on Drug Abuse (NIDA) defines addiction as, “a chronic relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.”
 Even though addiction is now recognized as a medical condition, which requires proper treatment, many people who struggle with drug and alcohol addiction do not receive the treatment they need.

-In part, people may not receive treatment because they fail to realize they are addicted, or are not ready to recognize they have a problem.
-What may start as recreational use (substance abuse), misuse of prescription drugs, or binge drinking, can quickly turn into addiction, tolerance, and physical dependence.
+In part, people may not receive treatment because they fail to realize they are addicted or are not ready to recognize they have a problem.
+What may start as recreational use (substance abuse), misuse of prescription drugs, or binge drinking, can quickly turn into an addiction, tolerance, and physical dependence.

 What Is Addiction?

 Addiction is considered a brain disease because it changes the brain, affecting communication pathways, and effectively changing mood, behaviors, thought processes, and emotions.
 Brain changes caused by addiction can be long-term and may continue long after a person has quit use of drugs or alcohol.

 - Taking drugs/drinking for longer than intended, or in larger amounts

 - Strong cravings or urges to seek or use the substance

 - Dedicating a lot of time to drug-seeking or use

 - Continuing to use the substance even after experiencing harmful consequences